 The term acid used in battery usually refers to sulphuric acid for lead-acid batteries.
-Sulphuric acid is the aqueous acid electrolyte used in lead acid batteries.
+Sulphuric acid is the aqueous electrolyte used in battery – lead acid batteries.
 Sulphuric acid is diluted with chemically clean & pure water (demineralized water) to obtain about 37% concentration by weight of acid.
 The lead acid battery electrolyte concentration or battery acid ph differs from battery manufacturer to manufacturer.
 The lead acid battery uses a combination of positive & negative electrodes placed inside a plastic compartment using a medium of the electrolyte as a transport mechanism for the electronic movement of ions generated in the electrochemical reactions that take place inside the cell.

 Which acid used in battery?
 Which of the following acids is used in a battery?

 Battery acids are aqueous electrolytes generally and are those salts, acids or alkalis that can dissolve in water to form Acid electrolytes Alkaline electrolytes & neutral electrolytes.
 Acid electrolytes include sulphuric acid, perchloric acid, hydrofluosilicic acid etc. Sodium chloride is a neutral electrolyte.

 Purchasing battery acid - acid used in battery

 Acid used in battery is not an item you can purchase in a normal store.
-You would need to purchase battery acid from an authorized chemical dealer or from a battery acid supplier.
+You would need to purchase acid used in battery from an authorized chemical dealer or from a battery acid supplier.
 Buying from a battery acid supplier will ensure you get the correct specific gravity as required for small quantities.